Tbrou/fr/_posts/2017-07-26-cyber-insurance.md

 Every organization needs to look into Cyber & Privacy insurance as part of a total technical environment strategy.
 Finding an insurance broker in your field with experience in cyber & privacy insurance is essential, as they will help determine the policy and level of insurance needed.
 Only buy from an insurer with a proven track record in this domain.

 Buying insurance is not the end of it.
-An organization needs to deploy the necessary resources to protect it from these risks, as insurance policies require that reasonable steps be taken to protect itself.
+An organization needs to take reasonable steps to protect it from risks, as insurance policies require it.
 These policies are a last resort to protect an organization from the catastrophic consequences resulting from a breach.